30,000 Irish children aged 12-15 receive Covid-19 jabs in two days

 “We do want to find a shared pathway out of this,” he said.

-Earlier, Mr Reid said Ireland’s vaccine programme would become increasingly reliant on the mRNA vaccines Pfizer and Moderna and would be moving away from the AstraZeneca and Johnson & Johnson jabs.
+Earlier, Mr Reid said Ireland’s vaccine programme would become increasingly reliant on the mRNA vaccines Pfizer and Moderna and would be moving away from the AstraZeneca and Johnson & Johnson – also known as the Janssen vaccine – jabs.

 “And that’s the approach that we will likely be taking.”